Ladder Rank Salary Data

 Progress Rate Analysis

-The results indicate that there is no statistically significant difference in progression rate means by gender when compared to white male faculty.
+Using a simple t-test, the results indicate that there is no statistically significant difference in progression rate means by gender when compared to white male faculty.
 However, URM faculty progress at a rate that is 2.4 years slower than white males (p = .020).
 Normative progression is defined in the Progression Matrix.